spiritlake/ares-extras/plugins/ffg/README.md

 Designed for AresMUSH 1.0.

-## Installation

-1. Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
-2. In the game, run `plugin/install ffg`.
-3. Go to Admin->Setup and change your [chargen stages](https://aresmush.com/tutorials/config/chargen.html).
-Replace the FS3 stage with stages for FFG:

-Old:

-    abilities:
-      help: skills

-New:

-    ffg:
-      help: ffg
-    abilities:
-      help: abilities

-See additional setup instructions below.

 ## Overview

 This plugin is a simplified implementation of the [Fantasy Flight Games RPG](https://www.fantasyflightgames.com/en/index/).
 It is primarily based on their generic Genesys system, but it does incorporate a few things from the various Star Wars RPGs (Edge of Empire, Age of Rebellion and Force and Destiny).